Moya/Moya/Readme.md

 new auction app](https://github.com/Artsy/eidolon).
 We consider it ready for production use.

-Currently, we support Xcode 7 and Swift 2.
+Currently, we develop for Xcode 8 and Swift 3, but there are versions available for Swift 2.3 and 2.2 as well.

 Installation
 ------------